Preventing Dog Heat Exhaustion

 - Physical collapse

-If your dog does begin to show signs of serious heat exhaustion, take steps to cool her off and get her to a vet as soon as possible.
+If your dog does begin to show signs of serious heat exhaustion, take steps to cool them off and get to a vet as soon as possible.

 How to prevent heat exhaustion

 While most people know not to leave a dog in a hot car, there are other basic rules of thumb to keeping your dog out of danger:

 - Limit exercise or outdoor activity on hot or humid days, especially during the hottest parts of the day.

 - Have water available at all times.
 It’s a great idea to carry a travel water bowl like those offered by Portland Pet Food Company.
 If your dog likes playing in the water, take them swimming or to frolic in a sprinkler.